bruddaa/filterlists-adblock/RULES OF CONTRIBUTION.md

 Cookie notices are notifications that inform users about the use of cookies on a website, typically for tracking or personalization purposes.
 These notices often appear as banners or pop-ups, requiring user consent and can sometimes be intrusive or repetitive.

 **Tracking Parameters:**
 These are URL query strings used to monitor user behavior across websites.
-They typically appear after the ? in a URL and can reveal:
+They typically appear after the ? in an URL and can reveal:

 - Source tracking (where you came from)
 - Click/engagement data